VoidMats/System-Manual/git-svn-manual.md

 ```

 #### Config levels
-**Local**: [--local] Configuration will be stored loaclly for the repository where the command is performed upon.
+**Local**: [--local] Configuration will be stored locally for the repository where the command is performed upon.
 This is also the default option when no configuration level has been passed.
 The configuration file is stored in the same directory as the repository.

-**Global**: [--global] Global level configuration which onyl apply to the user.
+**Global**: [--global] Global level configuration which only apply to the user.
 Global configuration file(s) is/are stored localy on user home directory.
 For example on a unix system *~/.gitconfig*

 **System**: [--system] System level configuration which is applied accross an entire machine.
 This mean it will effect all users and repositories.
 The values are stored in *gitconfig* at the system root path.